 The ROI of 3D Scanning: Is it Worth it?

-This post was originally published by John Brown on LinkedIn Pulse
+Originally published by John Brown on LinkedIn Pulse

 I have recently had a lot of questions regarding the ROI of 3D scanning technology.
 People want to know if the services is really worth it and if the benefits outweigh the initial cost.
 Much like any other technology, there is a lot of hype surrounding it, so I understand the skepticism.
 Scanning however, is much more than just a trend, and does benefit the entire construction lifecycle in these five ways:

-1: Site Measurements
+1: Site Measurements with 3D scanning

 Measuring the construction site, while considered one of the most menial tasks of the project lifecycle, is one of the most critical.
 Measurements are the foundation that all other project components are built upon.
 Measuring by hand is tedious and depending on the site could require 2 tradesmen multiple days to complete.
 Not only is this inefficient, but mistakes are common and even likely.
 Verifying the site manually could lead to remeasuring and often rework.